 Seven Guitars is set in the backyard of a Pittsburgh tenement where a womanizing blues singer, recently released from prison, tries to right what he has wronged.

-Keith David, Viola Davis, Ruben Santiago-Hudson (Tony winner for the role) starred in the production.
+Keith David, Davis and Santiago-Hudson (Tony winner for the role) starred in the production.

 'King Hedley II' (Set in 1985; Premiered in 1999)

 King Hedley II tells the story of residents from a scarred neighborhood fighting to stay alive as part of the struggling underclass in the Reagan era.

-Brian Stokes Mitchell, Leslie Uggams, and Viola Davis (who won a Featured Actress Tony) brought this production to the Broadway stage.
+Brian Stokes Mitchell, Leslie Uggams and Davis (who won a Featured Actress Tony) brought this production to the Broadway stage.

 'Gem of the Ocean' (Set in 1904; Premiered in 2003)

 In Gem of the Ocean, three-centuries-old Aunt Ester is a former slave, a spiritual healer, and a prophet.
 Phylicia Rashad describes the character she played: “She (Aunt Ester) is the lineage of wise persons of wise women who hold the memory of ancestry.
 It’s holding the spirit of ancestry.
 It’s holding that connection to the meaning of life.
 And to the importance of life.
 It’s holding the connection of everything that came before.”

 'Radio Golf' (Set in 1990; Premiered in 2005)